HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 Health Risks Associated with Poor Indoor Air Quality

-As we’ve mentioned before, your health can be seriously harmed by poor indoor air quality.
+As we’ve mentioned before, poor indoor air quality can seriously harm your health.
 Many health issues, including the following, can result from breathing in air that should have no place in the human lungs.
 Some of the common ones are:

 1. Respiratory issues